-This guide breaks down exactly where your TV should go — whether it's above your living room couch, in the bedroom, or (unfortunately) above a fireplace.
-The science is simple.
-The execution takes a little planning.
-Let's get it right the first time.
+This guide shows you exactly where your TV belongs living room couch, bedroom, or (yes) above a fireplace.
+The science is straightforward.
+A little planning goes a long way.
+Let's get it right from day one.

 Why TV Mounting Height Matters More Than You Think

-Your TV is probably the second-largest thing you buy for your home after furniture.
+Your TV is probably the second-biggest purchase you make for your home.
 You're going to stare at it for hours every week.
-Mounting it at the wrong height causes real, measurable problems: neck strain, eye fatigue, headaches, and a viewing experience that just feels off.
+Mount it wrong and you get real problems: neck strain, eye fatigue, headaches, and a viewing experience that just feels off.

-The golden rule is straightforward: the center of the screen should be at eye level when you're seated in your normal viewing position.
+Here's the rule: the center of the screen should be at eye level when you're seated in your normal spot.
 That's it.
-Everything else flows from there.
+Everything else follows from there.

-Most people either mount too high (trying to save wall space or copying what they saw in a showroom) or too low (because they're nervous about drilling into studs).
-Either way, you end up with a setup that works against you instead of for you.
+Most people mount too high (trying to save wall space, or copying what they saw in a showroom) or too low (nervous about drilling into studs).
+Either way, you end up fighting your setup instead of enjoying it.

 Standard Living Room Setup

-For a 65-inch TV (which is roughly 32 inches tall), that means the bottom of the TV lands at about 26–32 inches — just above most media consoles.
+A 65-inch TV is roughly 32 inches tall.
+That puts the bottom at 26 32 inches.
+Just above most media consoles.
 You're not mounting it way up on the wall.
-You're putting it at a normal, comfortable height.

-Here's what I tell people: if you have to look up to see the middle of the screen, it's too high.
+Here's my test: if you have to look up to see the middle, it's too high.
 If you're looking down, it's too low.
-Eye level.
-That's the target.
+Target eye level.

 Bedroom TV Height

-Bedrooms are different because viewing happens in a reclined position.
-You're lying back on pillows, not sitting upright on a couch.
+Bedrooms are different.
+You're lying back on pillows, not sitting upright.

-For bedroom viewing, raise the center of the screen to 52–60 inches from the floor.
-This way, when you're lying back, you're looking slightly downward at a natural angle — not straight ahead or (worse) up at the ceiling.
+For a bedroom, move the screen center to 52 60 inches from the floor.
+When you're reclined, you look slightly downward a natural angle, not straight ahead or up at the ceiling.

-People often get this wrong because they mount at living room heights, then wonder why their neck gets tired after 20 minutes of watching.
-The difference between comfort and discomfort is usually just 12 inches of height adjustment.
+Most people mount at living room heights and wonder why their neck gets tired after 20 minutes.
+Often 12 inches of height adjustment fixes it.

 The Fireplace Problem

-Fireplaces create a mounting challenge.
-Mantels are typically 54–60 inches high, which pushes the TV center to 70–80 inches — way above comfortable eye level.
+Fireplaces are a real mounting challenge.
+Mantels run 54 60 inches high, which pushes your TV center to 70 80 inches.
+That's way above comfortable eye level.

-Is it bad to mount above a fireplace?
+Is it terrible to mount above a fireplace?
 Not necessarily.
-But it's not ideal, and here's why: you'll be looking up constantly, which strains your neck over time.
-The heat from the fireplace can also shorten the lifespan of your TV and electronics, though that's a separate issue.
+But it's not ideal.
+You'll be looking up constantly, which strains your neck over time.
+Heat from the fireplace can also wear on your TV and electronics.

-If you're committed to a fireplace mount, use a tilting or full-motion mount — not a fixed bracket.
-A 10–15 degree downward tilt makes a significant difference in comfort.
-It angles the screen toward your seating area instead of making you crane upward.
-Yes, it costs more than a $20 fixed bracket.
-It's worth it if you're putting a TV above a fireplace.
+If you're doing a fireplace mount, use a tilting or full-motion bracket, not a fixed one.
+A 10 15 degree downward tilt makes a real difference in comfort.
+The screen angles toward your seating area instead of making you crane upward.
+It costs more than a $20 fixed bracket.
+For a fireplace setup, it's worth it.

-The cheap brackets from Home Depot last about 18 months, and they don't tilt.
+The cheap brackets from big box stores last about 18 months and don't tilt.
 We don't use those.

 Viewing Distance: Don't Sit Too Close

-Height is only half the equation.
-Where you sit matters too.
+Height is only part of it.
+Your distance from the screen matters too.

-Measure your typical sitting distance, then work backward to figure out what size TV makes sense.
-Don't just assume bigger is better — there's actual physics involved.
+Measure your typical sitting distance.
+Work backward to pick a TV size.
+Don't assume bigger is always better.
+Physics is involved.

 How to Measure and Mount Correctly

-• Measure from the floor to where your eyes are when you're sitting in your normal spot.
+- Measure from the floor to your eyes when seated in your normal spot.
 That's your target center height.

-• Measure your TV height (usually in the specs or on the back).
+- Measure your TV height (check the specs or the back of the unit).

-• Calculate where the bottom should be: target center minus half the TV height.
+- Calculate where the bottom goes: target center minus half the TV height.

-• Use a level.
-Not your phone.
-A real level.
+- Use a level.
+A real one, not your phone.

 This takes 20 minutes.
 Doing it wrong takes months of neck strain.